obmarg/cynic/cynic-book/src/overview.md

 Cynic is currently a work in progress, but the following features are
 supported:

-- Typesafe queries for scalars, enums & objects.
+- Typesafe queries & mutations.
 - Defining custom scalars.
 - Building dynamic (but still type checked) queries at run time.
 - Query arguments including input objects

-The following features are possibly supported but not very thoroughly tested:
+The following features are not well supported or tested and may not work well, or at all:

-- Mutations.
 - Fetching union types via inline fragments

-The following features are not yet supported, though hopefully will be someday (please open an issue if you'd like to implement them yourself)
+The following features are not yet supported, though should be soon (if you want to help out with the project I'd be happy for someone else to try and implement these - if you open an issue I'd be happy to give pointers on how to go about implementing any of them)

 - Fetching interface types.
 - GraphQL subscriptions.